Northwest Indiana: Wheaton Morainal Plain

-South of the Chicago Lake Plain in the central parts of Lake and Porter County and northern LaPorte county is the hilly Wheaton Morainal Plain.
-The Wheaton Morainal Plain consist of the Valparaiso Moraine and Tinley Moraine, paralleling the Lake Michigan Shoreline.
-The plain consist of rolling Wisconsinan-age moraines.
-The Morainal Plain is clayey till, and sandy and loamy till, with areas of sand and gravel.
-Other deposits include lake clay, silt, and alluvium.
-Deposits are between 50 and 200 ft thick, with many southern areas have over 200 ft of till (Mades, 1987).
+South of the Chicago Lake Plain, covering central parts of Lake and Porter counties and northern LaPorte County, lies the hilly Wheaton Morainal Plain.
+This plain includes the Valparaiso Moraine and Tinley Moraine, which run roughly parallel to the Lake Michigan shoreline.
+The Wheaton Morainal Plain is composed of rolling moraines from the Wisconsin glaciation and consists of clayey till, sandy and loamy till, with localized deposits of sand and gravel.
+Additional sediments include lake clay, silt, and alluvium.
+Thicknesses of these deposits range between 50 and 200 ft, with some southern areas exceeding 200 ft of till (Mades, 1987).

 Kankakee Outwash Plain

-The Kankakee Outwash Plain (southern Lake, Porter, and LaPorte counties) is a flat outwash plain formed by the melting glacier, which was stopped at the Valparaiso Moraine.
-(Mickelson and others, 1984).
-Deposits are predominantly sand and gravel, but also include alluvium and fill materials.
-Deposits average less than 200 ft thick; in the lowlands they can be less than 50 ft thick, while in the upland they can be more than 200 ft thick.
-Local elevation changes are less than 100 ft. and include many scattered sand dunes.
+The Kankakee Outwash Plain, located in southern Lake, Porter, and LaPorte counties, is a flat outwash plain formed by meltwater from glaciers halted at the Valparaiso Moraine (Mickelson et al., 1984).
+The deposits are primarily sand and gravel, with additional layers of alluvium and fill material.
+Deposit thickness generally averages less than 200 ft, ranging from under 50 ft in lowland areas to more than 200 ft in upland areas.
+Local elevation variations are typically less than 100 ft, and the plain includes numerous scattered sand dunes.

 Bloomington Ridged Plain

-The Bloomington Ridged Plain covers only the most southern part of Northwest Indiana in the valley of the Iroquois River in southern Newton and Jasper counties.
-This area consists of low and rolling hills, i.e., moraines like the Iroquois Moraine with less than 300 ft changes in elevation.
-The soils are loamy till, lake clay and silt.
-Unlike the northern half of Northwest Indiana, the Huron-Erie glacial lobe left these deposits in its northeastward retreat.
-Deposits are less than 200 ft thick, with some more than 400 ft thick.
+The Bloomington Ridged Plain occupies the southernmost portion of Northwest Indiana, in the Iroquois River valley of southern Newton and Jasper counties.
+The area is characterized by low, rolling hills, including moraines such as the Iroquois Moraine, with elevation changes of less than 300 ft.
+Soils in the region consist of loamy till, lake clay, and silt.
+These deposits were left by the northeastward retreat of the Huron-Erie glacial lobe, in contrast to the northern half of Northwest Indiana.
+Thickness of the deposits is generally less than 200 ft, though some areas exceed 400 ft.